nofxsnap/heroku-buildpack-bc/README.md

-# Heroku Buildpack - Tesseract
+# Heroku Buildpack - bc

 Added the libraries to use [bc](http://www.gnu.org/software/bc/) 1.0.6 on Heroku.